knpuniversity/phpunit/knpu/mock-expects.md

 your *own* callback and do whatever logic you want to determine if the argument passed is valid.

-Guys, we've got mocking down!
+We've got mocking down!
 But it's *so* important that I want to go through one more, fully-featured and classic example.